 Careers that involve directly helping people are generally perceived as the most meaningful, so majors that prepare students for a career working with people to improve lives rank highest on this list.
 If you look at our study of the Most and Least Meaningful Jobs, you also see that jobs in the health sector generally feel that their jobs are very meaningful.

 Another job type that leads to a high sense of job meaning is Community and Social Service.
-So it makes sense that 91 percent of workers with a bachelor's degree in pastoral ministry say that their work definitely makes the world a better place.
-Graduates who chose this path definitely sacrifice income potential for good karma, since the median mid-career salary for pastoral ministry majors is only $49,600.
+So it makes sense that a high percentage of workers with a bachelor's degree in pastoral ministry say that their work definitely makes the world a better place.
+Graduates who chose this path definitely sacrifice income potential for good karma, since the median mid-career salary for pastoral ministry majors is quite low.

 That doesn't mean that all meaningful majors lead to low salaries.
 Many of the health-related majors on the top of this list have high earning potential as well as job meaning.
-Workers who majored in subjects like Medical Laboratory Science, Respiratory Care, Clinical Laboratory Science, Nursing, Dental Hygiene and Diagnostic Medical Sonography make our list of the 10 most meaningful majors and have salaries above $60,000.
-And people with the highest-pay major on our list, petroleum engineering, don't seem to feel like they've sold their souls for a high income - 71 percent of them report high job meaning.
+Workers who majored in subjects like Medical Laboratory Science, Respiratory Care, Clinical Laboratory Science, Nursing, Dental Hygiene and Diagnostic Medical Sonography have salaries above $60,000.
+And people with one of the highest-paying majors on our list, petroleum engineering, don't seem to feel like they've sold their souls for a high income; the majority of them report high job meaning.